How to Apply

 A: Scores and other supplementary materials may be sent in after the application deadline, but should be received no later than mid-February.

-Q: What is the difference between the December 18th priority deadline and the January deadline?
+Q: What is the difference between the December 18 recommended deadline and the January deadline?

 A: Either deadline is fine.